Insights

 AI compliance is often treated as a documentation problem.
 In practice, it is an evidence problem.
 Auditors, regulators, and internal risk committees rarely want broad statements such as "we review models for risk" or "we follow responsible AI standards."
 They want to know which systems are covered, what controls apply, who approved them, how exceptions are handled, and what records show those controls are functioning over time.

 That means proving compliance is less about claiming alignment to a framework and more about demonstrating operational accountability.
 You need a defensible chain from policy to control, from control to system, and from system to evidence.
 If any of those links are weak, the whole compliance posture becomes hard to defend.
+The NIST AI Risk Management Framework is explicit about this: its Govern function is specifically about establishing the operational structures that make AI oversight real and verifiable rather than aspirational.

 This is why static policy binders break down quickly.
 AI environments change too fast.
 New vendors appear, model versions shift, prompts evolve, access patterns expand, and teams launch use cases outside the original governance process.
 A point-in-time review may help with initial approval, but it does not prove that the current production state still matches approved conditions.